Quotes provided by our sister property:

-Health benefit indemnity insurance plans work differently than the short-term or Obamacare health plans most consumers are familiar with.
+Hospital indemnity insurance coverage works differently than the short term health insurance or Obamacare health plans most consumers are familiar with.
 Health benefit indemnity insurance plans mostly offer first-dollar benefits.
-That means there are no deductibles, coinsurance or copays that are required to be paid out of pocket before the insurance company begins paying for medical services.
+That means there generally are no deductibles, coinsurance or copays that are required to be paid out of pocket before the insurance company begins paying for medical services.
 The insurance carrier begins paying right away for your first service, allowing you to avoid dipping into checking or savings accounts for healthcare related expenses.
-Depending on the health benefit indemnity insurance plan, fixed payments may be made directly to the insured to offset out-of-pocket expenses or lost income, or payments may be paid directly to the insured’s health care provider if they so choose.
+Indemnity insurance is a supplement to, not a replacement for, major medical insurance.

-Like all forms of insurance, you should shop for healthcare coverage based on your medical needs, the plan’s benefits plus monthly premium and cost sharing requirements.
-The key plan benefits for health benefit indemnity insurance plans which include hospital and emergency care services are:
+Like all forms of insurance, you should shop for healthcare coverage based on your medical needs, the insurance plan’s benefits plus monthly premiums, and the cost sharing requirements.
+The key plan benefits to look for in a hospital insurance indemnity quote (which include emergency care services) are:

 If you have questions about whether a health benefit indemnity insurance plan is right for your current situation, you can speak with a licensed health insurance agent by calling 800-821-3054.

-Since health benefit indemnity insurance plans like our fixed indemnity health insurance coverage do not have a deductible or coinsurance, you get immediate relief from medical related expenses beginning day one.
-If your doctor or facility charges more than the fixed amount the insurance pays, you are responsible for the remainder of the bill, but many times it is less than paying full retail for the medical service (knowing the services will also be repriced at a lower rate since you have insurance).
+It depends on your situation!
+A primary benefit of hospital indemnity insurance plan coverage is that most do not have a deductible or coinsurance: you get immediate relief from medical related expenses beginning day one.
+If your doctor or facility charges more than the fixed amount your major medical insurance pays, you are responsible for the remainder of the bill.
+An indemnity plan helps cover that financial gap.
+If that sounds good, maybe you do need one!

-Understanding that you get financial relief from medical bills makes health benefit indemnity insurance plans well-suited for individuals and families who have lower income or don’t have a large amount in savings for a rainy day.
+Understanding that you get additional financial relief from medical bills makes this type of affordable supplemental coverage well-suited for individuals and families who have lower income or don’t have a large amount in savings for a rainy day.
 According to Bankrate, only 40% of Americans have $1,000 saved to pay a surprise medical bill.
 In fact, medical bankruptcy is the root cause of 66.5% of all bankruptcies each year.
-That means about 530,000 Americans file for medical bankruptcy during the course of 12-months - a staggering number considering the stressful circumstances that lead people to the outcome.
+That means about 530,000 Americans file for medical bankruptcy during the course of 12 months - a staggering number considering the stressful circumstances that lead people to the outcome.

-So who are good candidates for fixed hospital indemnity plans who could benefit from extra financial protection?
-Some examples of individuals who might want to consider fixed indemnity plans include:
+Some examples of individuals who might want to consider indemnity plan insurance include:

-Hospital indemnity insurance plans are given that title because they cover more hospital benefits for sudden emergencies compared to a lot of doctor office visits, therapies, mental health and other “outpatient” services that can be for ongoing maintenance.
-Hospital plans are meant to provide financial relief for high-end charges that can be part of an in-patient hospital stay.
+Hospital indemnity insurance plans are given that title because they supplement major medical hospital benefits for sudden emergencies.
+Hospitalization insurance plans are meant to provide financial relief for charges that can be part of an in-patient hospital stay.
 Benefits can include fixed payments for services such as:

 Other benefits included in most fixed indemnity health insurance plans are a set number of doctor office visits per coverage period and on some plans, a one-time wellness office check.

-A final advantage of health benefit plans is the lack of network requirements.
+A final advantage of hospital indemnity insurance is the lack of network requirements.
 When you have an open, all-access arrangement, you are not tied to a network of contracted doctors.
-If you live in a rural area, this can be extremely helpful and save you from driving more than an hour to a metropolitan city for medical care.
+You don’t need to worry about coordinating your indemnity plan with your major medical plan’s network.
 With the fixed dollar amount per service system of a hospital indemnity plan, you get to use the money to pay medical bills or other bills that you’ve incurred due to sickness or injury.
 The money is yours to keep and use as you see fit.

-Health benefit indemnity insurance plans are not for everyone and don’t include the 10 essential health benefits that are required for Obamacare plans.
+Hospital indemnity insurance plans are not major medical insurance and they don’t include the 10 essential health benefits that are required for Obamacare plans.
 They are designed to supplement major medical insurance and offer more protection if you think they’re appropriate for your situation, get an online quote now!